Exclude Rules

 g abc.xyz

 These rules would exclude any file or directory with a .tmp extension anywhere in the filesystem and exclude the file or directory abc.xyz anywhere in the filesystem.
 An x rule could have been used for the 2nd rule.
-The main reason to use an x rule is if the pattern contains special characters that should not be a wildcard, for example, the pathname contains star, bracket, or question mark characters.
+The main reason to use an x rule is when the pattern contains special characters that should not be a wildcard, for example, the pathname contains star, bracket, or question mark characters.

 A typical use of glob patterns is to match for all users.
 For example, on Linux: